markziemann/gmea/README.md

 ## Contributions

-If you are experiencing problems applying this method or reproducing our work, please raise an issue on this repository.
+If you have questions, or are experiencing problems applying this method or reproducing our work, please raise an issue on this repository.